-On this engaging Early Childhood Studies degree, you will learn about children, their families and communities from before- birth until the age of eight.
+This programme will empower you with the knowledge and skills, confidence and resilience to act as an advocate for babies, young children, their families and communities.
+You will develop an understanding of policy and practice and learn to engage in critical inquiry and problem solving around key issues in early childhood.
 Looking at the intellectual, emotional, physical, social and cultural experiences of young children, you will learn about promoting understanding and respect for young children and their families.

-This course will provide you with a sound understanding in Early Childhood Studies and equip you to draw upon this knowledge in promoting the best possible provision for children.
+This course will provide you with a sound understanding in early childhood studies and equip you to follow a career in a wide range of areas relating to children.

 During your first year of study, you consider the impact of cultural influences on the lives of babies, toddlers and young children and their development.
 You will research topical issues and concerns in early childhood and consider the concepts of equity and inclusion.
 You will explore the importance of observation in the study of young children and learn fundamental skills needed to carry out early years research.